-That is because only by reading this fake vs real IKEA x Off-White Virgil Abloh Receipt rug authentication guide, you will know what to look for in order to spot fake rugs.
+That is because only by reading this fake vs real IKEA x Off-White Receipt Rug authentication guide, you will know what to look for in order to spot fake rugs.

 Yep, there are good replicas for the fake rugs as well, and since the Off-White x IKEA Receipt rug is quite a hyped one, we are here to let you know the ways to authenticate these rugs.

 Along with every step of our guide on how to spot fake Off-White x IKEA rugs, we are going to link reference fake vs real Off-White IKEA rug images that will help you visualise the two carpets and their details.